bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/CHEATSHEET.md

 component = new Component();
 ```

-> By default, when your component’s state or props change, your component will re-render.
+> By default, when your component's state or props change, your component will re-render.

 > If your render() method depends on some other data, you can tell React that the component needs re-rendering by calling forceUpdate().